EB-5 Investment Visa

 Silicon Valley Immigration Lawyer

-In November 29, 1990, Congress created the EB-5 program as a form of business immigration.
-This program was intended to bring new investment capital into the United States and to create jobs for U.S. workers.
+On November 29, 1990, Congress established the EB-5 program as a form of business immigration.
+This program brings new investment capital into the United States and creates jobs for U.S. workers.

 Investment Capital Requirements for the EB-5 Program

-The EB-5 program states that the immigrant investor is required to invest their capital into the United States.
-In addition, the investor must document the path of the funds and ensure that the funds were obtained in a legal manner.
-The investor must invest or actively be in the process of investing $1,000,000.
+The EB-5 program requires the applicant to invest capital in the United States.
+The investor must provide detailed documentation of the funds’ source and prove that every dollar was obtained legally.
+Investors must invest or actively be in the process of investing $1,000,000.

-The EB-5 program carves out an exception for the $1,000,000 capital requirement.
-An investor may invest or actively be in the process of investing $500,000 if the investment is in a targeted employment area.
+There is an exception to the $1,000,000 capital requirement for those who invest or are in the process of investing $500,000 in a targeted employment area.

 - A rural area

-- An area which has experienced high unemployment of at least 150% the national average
+- An area that has experienced high unemployment of at least 150% of the national average

-A rural area is defined as an area that is not within a metropolitan statistical area or an area that is not within an outer boundary of any city or town having a population of 20,000 or more.
+A rural area is an area that does not fall within a metropolitan statistical area, or is not within the outer boundary of any city or town with a population of 20,000 or more.

 - Cash